ZerBea/hcxdumptool/README.md

 * Operatingsystem: Arch Linux (strict), Kernel >= 4.14 (strict).
 It should work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions).
 Don't use Kernel 4.4 (rt2x00 driver regression)

-* libpthread and pthread-dev installed

 * Raspberry Pi: additionally libwiringpi and wiringpi dev installed (Raspberry Pi GPIO support)

-* Chipset must be able to run in monitor mode (strict by: ip and iw).
+* Chipset must be able to run in monitor mode and driver must support monitor mode (strict by: ip and iw).
 Recommended: RALINK chipset (good receiver sensitivity), rt2x00 driver (fast)

 * Raspberry Pi A, B, A+, B+ (Recommended: A+ = very low power consumption or B+), but notebooks and desktops could work, too.